jofizcd/Soul-of-Waifu/README.md

 - **Voice interaction**:
   Use Speech-to-Speech technology to interact live with characters from Character AI, or create your own characters using special character cards.
 - **Three ways to communicate**: <br>
-  You can choose from several options for interacting with characters: Character AI, Mistral AI, and Local LLM.
+  You can choose from several options for interacting with characters: Character AI, Mistral AI, OpenRouter, OpenAI and Local LLM.

 ### 🎤 Enjoy crystal-clear Text-to-Speech functionality
 Support for three voice synthesis engines: